danielzmbp/NLP4Pheno/README.md

 - Create evolution dataset using `scripts/create_evolution_dataset.py`.
 - Run `evolution.smk` to make alignments and calculate selective pressures.
 - Analyze with `analyze_evolution.ipynb`.

-TODO: merge the previous?

-## Potential improvements
-- Improve sentence tokenization
-  - The problems is that tidyPMC often breaks sentences with periods in the middle of the sentence, as it is often with strain and species names.
-  - Maybe manual fix by merging those that end up with `sp` or uppercase letter.